Princess Mononoke: Legacy

-James Cameron (2016 photograph) cited Princess Mononoke as an influence on his science fiction film Avatar (2009).
+James Cameron (pictured in 2016) cited Princess Mononoke as an influence on his science fiction film Avatar (2009).

 According to Napier, the film is commonly considered to be Miyazaki's most significant feature film.
 She wrote that it marked a "new chapter" in his filmography on account of its nuanced and intermingled themes and the unprecedented scope of its production.
 The film was longer and more expensive to produce than any Studio Ghibli film up to that point, which Napier reported induced a high level of stress and demanded "almost superhuman efforts" from the entire staff, including Miyazaki.
 Some senior employees, worn out from the film's production, left Studio Ghibli in its aftermath, with Miyazaki himself increasingly withdrawing from public relations.
 Suzuki recounted that Miyazaki was overtaxed from supervising the storyboards, music, and vocal recordings and had "given his body and soul" to the production.
 In an interview before the film's release, Miyazaki said that, "Physically, I just can't go on."
 He resigned in 1998 but returned shortly after to direct Spirited Away (2001) following the death of Yoshifumi Kondō, who was intended to be Miyazaki's successor at Studio Ghibli.